 A Neighborhood Enterprise For The 21st Century

-Years ago, milk was delivered to your door and knife sharpeners serviced city neighborhoods.
-In most places those things are part of the past, but this generation has its own version of such localized services: from New York to California there are now repair people who will pull up in their vans, and, in just a few minutes, fix your mp3 player, or your iPhone.
+Years ago, at-home service was common.
+From New York to California there are now repair people who will pull up in their vans, and, in just a few minutes, fix your mp3 player, or your iPhone.